 Grade.
-The level of the finished ground surface immediately adjacent to the exterior walls of the building.
+Grade means the level of the finished ground surface immediately adjacent to the exterior walls of the building.

-Ground Water.
-Ground water means water in saturated zones or stratum beneath the surface of land or water, whether or not it is flowing through known and definite channels.
+Groundwater.
+Groundwater means water in saturated zones or stratum beneath the surface of land or water, whether or not it is flowing through known and definite channels.

 Group Living Facility.
-A group living facility means an establishment where lodging is provided:
+Group living facility means an establishment where lodging is provided: